Heavy02011/rl-baselines3-zoo-gui/README.md

 ![Sample GUI](assets/gui-sample.png)

+> **⚠️ Status: Alpha / Work in Progress**
+>
+> This GUI has been recently extracted from a larger monorepo and adapted to work as a standalone tool.
+It has not yet been fully tested in isolation.
+You may encounter bugs or missing dependencies.
+Please report any issues you find.
+> Some features (like Autoencoder training visualization) are currently placeholders or undergoing repair.

 ## Features
 - **Training Control**: Configure items like algorithm (PPO, SAC, TQC, TD3), hyperparameters, and environment settings.
 - **Visual Feedback**: Real-time plotting of training metrics (Reward, Episode Length).